-The Counter-Terrorism and Security Act (2015) imposes a new statutory duty on universities to "have due regard to the need to prevent people being drawn into terrorism."
+The Counter-Terrorism and Security Act (2015) imposed a statutory duty on universities to "have due regard to the need to prevent people being drawn into terrorism."
 This is now commonly known as "the Prevent duty".

-Compliance with the duty is monitored by HEFCE (the Higher Education Funding Council for England).
+Compliance with the duty is monitored by the Office for Students (OfS).
 In order to comply with the Prevent duty, institutions must:

 - assess the risks associated with people being drawn into terrorism and access the context of their local situation and draw up a proportionate action plan to mitigate those identified risks